daxcee/Flow-API/README.md

 To run the Mocha tests, from `root` run:

-    $ npm test
+    $ mocha

-Note that by running tests, the local mongodb is dropped and it's collections is dropped!
+Note that by running tests, the local mongodb and it's collections are dropped!

-Every test will create a fresh collection and runs with that collection, afterwards the collection will again be dropped.
+Every testcase will create a fresh collection of data and runs with that collection, afterwards the collection will again be dropped.
 You will have to (re)run the `data_import.sh` script, as described [here](https://github.com/srmds/FlowAPI#import-json-sample-data), to get sample data in to the database.